Home > American Destinations > Argentina > Getting Around Buenos Aires: Transportation Tips for Visitors

 The Cashier Station Behind the Turnstiles

-The trains come about every five minutes and can be very crowded during peak times.
-During most of my subway journeys, I stood as there were no seats available.
+The trains came about every five minutes and were often crowded during peak times.
+During most of my subway rides, I stood because no seats were available.
+From a Buenos Aires subway for tourists perspective, the Subway felt safe, reliable, and easy to use throughout my trip.

 Buenos Aires Subte